Equimultiplicity in Hilbert-Kunz theory: Applications

+\begin{remark} It seems that equimultiplicity is a strong condition.
 For simplicity, suppose $R$ is an excellent domain and $\mf p$ is a prime ideal of dimension $1$.
 Then by the previous corollary, if there exists an open equimultiple subset of $\Max {R/\mf p}$, then we can find an element $f \notin \mf p$ such that $(\frq{\mf p}R_f)^*$ is $\mf p$-primary for all $q$.
-In view of Lemma~\ref{tclocal}, this forces tight closure of all $\frq{\mf p}R_f$ to commute with localization at any multiplicatively closed set.
+In view of \cite[Lemma~3.5]{AHH}, this forces tight closure of all $\frq{\mf p}R_f$ to commute with localization at any multiplicatively closed set.

 This suggests that equimultiplicity can be used to find further examples where tight closure does not commute with localization.
-We are also able to use the Brenner-Monsky counter-example to study Hilbert-Kunz multiplicity. \end{remark}
+We are also able to use the Brenner--Monsky counter-example to study Hilbert--Kunz multiplicity. \end{remark}